sovity/edc-ce/docs/getting-started/documentation/aws-s3-transfer.md

 ## AWS S3 Transfer Documentation

-### AWS Setup

-To enable access to an AWS S3 bucket, follow these steps:
+**AWS Setup:** To enable access to an AWS S3 bucket, follow these steps:

 1. Create an `IAM User`
    - Navigate to `IAM` > `Users` > `Add User`